-The responsibilities of a CTO are multifold – Monitoring technological trends, designing a strategy that aligns with those trends in the most profitable way, and identifying new areas to invest the R&D effort are some of them.
+The responsibilities of a CTO are multifold – Monitoring technological trends, designing a strategy that aligns with those trends in the most profitable way, and identifying new areas to invest in the R&D effort are some of them.

 Even more so, for a CTO assessing growth and returns on R&D is of primary importance when it comes to governing and creating an integrated strategy.
-A successful quarter would have sustained growth and in parallel, maximizing return on R&D investments.
+A successful quarter would have sustained growth and in parallel, maximize return on R&D investments.

 Take, for instance, a new technology domain your company is venturing into –